[ TEACHING ]

 is spent writing programs.
 You're going to get your hands dirty writing

-- No marketing jargon or buzzwords.
+- Minimal jargon and buzzwords.

 experience.
 It is not necessary to be a professional computer